 20 Daily Rituals That Turn Back the Clock

 Whether it’s discovering that first wrinkle, a gray hair popping up at your temple, or realizing that the senior discount at your local movie theater now applies to you, getting older can be an intimidating prospect for anyone.
 Luckily, just because you’re not a teenager anymore doesn’t mean you have to have to resign yourself to a future full of naps in recliners, elastic-waist pants, and strong opinions about the price of stamps.
 By staying active and being mindful about your food choices, you can keep looking and feeling youthful, no matter how many candles are on your birthday cake.
 Incorporating these Zero Belly Breakfasts tips for aging into your routine can keep you looking and feeling better than you ever thought possible.
-Add in the 50 Ways to Age in Reverse and you’ll be turning back the clock in no time.
+Think of it as your anti-aging secret!
+Add in the 50 Ways to Age in Reverse, and you’ll be turning back the clock in no time.

 Start Your Day With Green Tea